 The battery is also a little on the heavy side, which makes it feel a bit unbalanced when you're playing.
-Because the Switch is such a large device compared to a phone, the weight of the battery was more evenly distributed on that device, but with the phone, all the weight feels like it's in one spot.
+All the weight feels like it's in one spot.
 It's not heavy that'll be uncomfortable (it's still way more comfortable than just holding the phone), but it's something to keep in mind.

 The only gripe I have is the price—it's a tad expensive for a grip that features a relatively small battery.
 It's not so expensive that it'll scare you away, but at $60, it's not a tiny investment.

 As mentioned, the battery pack is removable, which means you can actually use it to charge your phone even without connecting it to the Clutch.
 You just need to use a USB cable.